zoltanctoth/ceu-cloud-class/aws.md

 **Google Data Center, The Dalles, Oregon ([source](http://en.wikipedia.org/wiki/File:Google_Data_Center,_The_Dalles.jpg)):**
 ![Image of a data center](Images/AWS/DataCenter.jpg)

-- Since we are going to create an Amazon instance that is running a Linux operating system you will need to use your knowledge of working at a Linux command line.
+- Since we are going to create an Amazon instance that is running a Linux operating system you will need to use your knowledge of working in a Linux command line.
 For reference, look up your notes from the Different Shapes of Data class.

 ### Creating an account
 **(You do not need to create an account for this course, but this is how you would do it:)**